emahuni/em-async-events/README.md

   // catch up to an event that happened not more than 100 milliseconds ago (bust race conditions)
   // - (max 500 - change globalLinger option; see below)
-  // - it doesn't have to be a lingered event this.$onEvent('some-event', this.eventCallback3, { catchUp: 100 });
+  // - it doesn't have to be a lingered event
+  // - lingered events impose a catch up on all listeners added within the linger time. see below this.$onEvent('some-event', this.eventCallback3, { catchUp: 100 });

   // atomic listener API: